mosip/documentation/docs/id-schema.md

 ID schema is loaded as a part of master data to `identity_schema` table in `mosip_masterdata` DB.

 ## Customisation guide
-This guide helps an adopter customise the default ID Schema for information that are be collected from the residents.
+This guide is intented for adopters who would customise the default ID Schema to suit the needs of a specific deployment.

 ### Terminology
 * **Field**: Unit of date collected from residents (eg. `fullName`, `dateOfBirth`, `proofOfIdentity` etc).